samirelanduk/atomium/docs/source/installing.rst

 ``$ pip3 install atomium``

 atomium is written for Python 3, and does not support Python 2.
+It is currently tested on Python 3.6 and above.

 If you get permission errors, try using ``sudo``: